nicktar/nicktar.github.io/_posts/2011-04-03-Testing-an-AjaxCheckBox-in-WicketTester.md

 - wickettester
 date: 2011-04-03 15:49:10.000000000 +02:00
 ---
-<p>Setting up a unit test for a form containing an AjaxCheckBox seems pretty straightforward and simple.
-So simple that it's easy to forget two essential steps...</p>
+Setting up a unit test for a form containing an AjaxCheckBox seems pretty straightforward and simple.
+So simple that it's easy to forget two essential steps...

-<code><code-java>
+{% highlight java linenos %}
 @Test
 public void testDeSelectingCheckbox() {
     WicketTester tester = new WicketTester ( new WicketApplication());